Knightswood: Facilities

 Knightswood caters for its residents with a community centre, library, secondary and primary schools.
 Knightswood Swimming Pool, opened in 1971, was permanently closed in March 2010.
-Construction of Scotland's only Olympic standard BMX track was undertaken in Knightswood Park; the facility was used to host the 2018 European Championships, and means that Glasgow is the only city in the world that can host all four Olympic cycling disciplines (BMX, MTB, Road and Track) within its boundaries (the others are the Sir Chris Hoy Velodrome at the Emirates Arena (Track), Cathkin Braes Mountain Bike Trails and the city's streets for road racesas used during the 2014 Commonwealth Games).
+Construction of Scotland's only Olympic standard BMX racing track was undertaken in Knightswood Park; the facility was used to host the 2018 European Championships, and means that Glasgow is the only city in the world that can host all four Olympic cycling disciplines (BMX, MTB, Road and Track) within its boundaries (the others are the Sir Chris Hoy Velodrome at the Emirates Arena (Track), Cathkin Braes Mountain Bike Trails and the city's streets for road races as used during the 2014 Commonwealth Games).
+These facilities were put to use again in the 2023 UCI Cycling World Championships.

 Knightswood Secondary School is also home to the Dance School of Scotland.
 Shopping in Knightswood can be done in many places, mostly in Knightswood Shopping Centre, an area comprising around 10 shops.
 There are also some shops on Alderman Road, both at Dyke Road and near the community centre.
 Trinley Brae Allotments (between Knightswood Road and Turret Crescent) provide space for local residents to grow their own fruit, vegetables and flowers.
 Children's & Youth Clubs are operated locally for school age children on Thursdays in the south of the area at the Congregational church and Fridays in the North at the Baptist Church.